-Note from the Author: This poster was written as a novel perspective on malts and how they can be used to create unique, and possibly never before seen, characteristics in beer and is intended to be thought provoking verses heavily scientific.
+Note from the Author: this was written as a novel perspective on malts and how they can be used to create unique, and possibly never before seen, characteristics in beer and is intended to be thought-provoking verses heavily scientific.

 The process of cold extraction gives the brewer the ability to capture color and flavor from specialty malts while limiting the extraction of complex carbohydrates.
 We studied the extractability of multiple specialty malts below gelatinization temperature and attempted to quantify the composition of the solubilized solids.
 We will discuss novel applications that arise from the unique attributes obtained through cold extraction.

 Why Cold Extraction Works

 The process of malting involves germination of the grain until the food-store (endosperm) has undergone enzymatic degradation.3 The majority of this degradation in malting happens below the gelatinization temperature of starch utilizing water as a solvent.
 Therefore, it should follow that enzymatically produced compounds from the malting process should be highly soluble in water below starch gelatinization temperatures.

 - Mashing: The purpose of cold mashing is to hydrate the ground malt in an attempt to solubilize the color, flavor and enzymatically degraded compounds produced in the malting process.
 The amount of water added in the hydration step should be a volume that will ensure complete hydration, this is typically 4 times the weight of malt used or greater.